yensan57/flabbybeagle/_posts/2025-10-12-pahang-johor-d24-xo.md

 Once you've tried an authentic Johor XO, you'll see that it's really not possible to pass off any other sub-type as Johor XO.
 It is clearly in a taste profile of its own.

 Johor XO can be an acquired taste.
-There are those who really love its uniqueness, and there are those who really find it's taste and texture off-putting.
+There are those who really love its uniqueness, and there are those who really find its taste and texture off-putting.
 And that's okay.

 Enjoy some pictures of Johor XO (see the squishy soft seed):